yuvabharathib/Exp-5----Bubble-Sort-and-Merge-sort-in-CUDA/README.md

 a.
 Modify the Kernel:

-Implement Bubble Sort using CUDA by assigning each comparison and swap task to individual threads.
+Implement Bubble Sort and Merge Sort using CUDA by assigning each comparison and swap task to individual threads.
 Ensure the kernel checks boundaries to avoid out-of-bounds access, particularly for edge cases.
 b.
 Performance Analysis: